x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/manage-voice-mail-settings.md

 Set-UMMailbox -Identity tony@contoso.com -AutomaticSpeechRecognitionEnabled $true -CallAnsweringRulesEnabled $false -FaxEnabled $false -SubscriberAccessEnabled $false
 ```

-### Use the Shell to view a UM-enabled user's properties
+### Use Exchange Online PowerShell to view a UM-enabled user's properties

 This example displays a list of all the UM-enabled mailboxes in the forest in a formatted list.